fnando/recurrence/README.markdown

 TROUBLESHOOTING
 ---------------

-If you're having problems because already have a class/module called Recurrence that is conflicting with this gem, you can require the namespace and inherit from the `SimplesIdeias::Recurrence` class.
+If you're having problems because already have a class/module called Recurrence that is conflicting with this gem, you can require the namespace and create a class that inherits from `SimplesIdeias::Recurrence`.

 	require "recurrence/namespace"